vajkke/Foqused/README.md

 ## Brief Overview

-This is my one of my favorite projects, I was happy choosing colors, SVG-s, and making it perfect for every device.
+This is one of my favorite projects, I was happy choosing colors, SVG-s, and making it perfect for every device.
 This project massively improved my creativity.

 ## What have I learned from this project